 - In-home family therapy for families who have been unable to access traditional services at community counseling centers

-- One-on-one day care or schoolroom support for a young child whose behavior is seriously disruptive or inappropriate or for a child experiencing school phobia
+- One-on-one day care or classroom support for a young child whose behavior is seriously disruptive or inappropriate or for a child experiencing school phobia

-- In-home behavior management and parental skills training for children and parents experiencing acute difficulties in areas of discipline, toilet training, bedtime, etc.
+- In-home behavior management and parental skills training for children and parents experiencing acute difficulties in areas of discipline, social skills and daily tasks , etc.

 Children under 21 years of age and their families.